 A child heading off to college is a bittersweet moment for parents.
-On one hand, you’re happy and excited for your baby.
-But on the other, you’re sad and anxious because you’ll no longer be seeing them every day.
+You’re happy and excited for your kid, but also a bit sad because you won’t be seeing them every day.
 So, before sending them off on their merry way, have a heart-to-heart conversation about what to expect in the future.
-Share these 5 healthy tips for college students to help them succeed in their real-world “adulting” journey!
+Share these 5 healthy tips for college students to help them succeed in their real-world “adulting” journey (our high-quality supplements may help as well!).

 But before we get to the actual tips, it’s important to mention that preparing for college – and beyond – starts well before high school graduation.
 None of these tips will be effective if you only teach them a few days before they leave for college!